backube/volsync/mover-restic/restic/doc/040_backup.rst

 that runs when executed rather than a daemon.
 There are plenty of different ways to schedule backup runs on various different platforms, e.g. systemd and cron on Linux/BSD and Task Scheduler in Windows, depending on one's needs and requirements.
+If you don't want to implement your own scheduling, you can use `resticprofile <https://github.com/creativeprojects/resticprofile/#resticprofile>`__.

 When scheduling restic to run recurringly, please make sure to detect already running instances before starting the backup.

 Space requirements
 ******************